gregbaker/raspberry-pi-cluster/SETUP.md

 Download [Raspbian](https://www.raspbian.org/) and transfer the image to your SD Card.
 Like this:

 ```
-sudo dd bs=4M if=2015-05-05-raspbian-wheezy.img of=/dev/sdX
+sudo dd bs=4M if=2016-05-27-raspbian-jessie-lite.img of=/dev/sdX
 ```

 Put the SD in the Pi and start it up.
-At the setup menu:
+Log in with the default username and password (pi:raspberry).
+Open the config tool ```sudo raspi-config``` and at the setup menu:

 * Enable SSH.
 * Enlarge the disk (although this could be done later on each node if you have heterogeneous storage).